Mahdiye/learnings_nodeJS/lesson11_jwt/README.md

 - install nodemon globally
   $npm instal nodemon -g
+- database : couchbase

 ## Installation
 - download all packages
   $ npm install

 ## Run
-- first : $cp secret.coffee.origin secret.coffee , and you can have your own secret key
+- first : $cp secret.coffee.origin secret.coffee , and you can have your own secret key and also create a bucket in couchbase named "lesson11"
 - start project automatically
   $gulp start